JetBrains/intellij-community/python/helpers/python-skeletons/README.md

 using `class`, `def`), but types of function parameters and return values usually are not specified.
 Sometimes API definitions involve metaprogramming.

-As there is not enough information in API defintion code of libraries, developers of static analysis tools collect extended API data themselves and store it in their own formats.
+As there is not enough information in API definition code of libraries, developers of static analysis tools collect extended API data themselves and store it in their own formats.
 For example, PyLint uses imperative AST transformations of API modules in order to extend them with hard-coded data.